 1965: After the success of their hit single “(I Can’t Get No) Satisfaction,” the Rolling Stones topped the Billboard Hot 100 chart for the second time with “Get Off of My Cloud.”

 1965: “It’s My Life” by the Animals entered the Billboard Hot 100, eventually peaking at #23.
-The song had been written for the group by Brill Building songwriters Roger Atkins and Carl D’Errico.
+The song was written for the group by Brill Building songwriters Roger Atkins and Carl D’Errico.

 1966: The Beach Boys’ 1966 UK tour started at Finsbury Park, Astoria in London.

 1967: The Monkees released their fourth studio album, Pisces, Aquarius, Capricorn & Jones Ltd..
 Recorded as the group began exerting more control over their music, it became their fourth consecutive album to reach #1 in the US.

 1968: The Monkees’ $750,000 feature film Head premiered in New York City.
 The satirical musical adventure features appearances by Frank Zappa, Dennis Hopper, boxer Sonny Liston, as well as the film’s co-writers: director Bob Rafelson and co-producer Jack Nicholson.

 1968: Joe Cocker topped the UK chart with his first #1 single, a cover of the Beatles’ “With a Little Help From My Friends.”